 Yes, you truly can.

-How to Fitting Everything for 10 days in a Carry On in 12 Steps
+How to Fit Everything For 10 Days in a Carry-On in 12 Steps

 1. Choose the Right Bags

-In general, we recommend using a travel backpack rather than a shoulder bag as your personal item—the Wayfinder 30L is a great option.
+In general, we recommend using a travel backpack rather than a shoulder bag as your personal item—the Explore 26L is a great option.
 This saves your back and keeps your arms free.

 In terms of your main carry-on, there are several options for both larger travel backpacks and rolling carry-on luggage to choose from.

-● Global Companion 40L: Ideal for backpackers or anyone on an active trip, this backpack is a compact organizational machine.
-Ergonomic padded & moisture wicking backpack straps mean it stays comfortable no matter how long your travel day, and a women’s fit version ensures it fits like a dream.
+- Tour Travel Pack 40L: Ideal for backpackers or anyone on an active trip, this backpack is a compact organizational machine.
+Ergonomic padded & moisture wicking backpack straps mean it stays comfortable no matter how long your travel day.

 Need more luggage advice?
 Our luggage buying guide details everything you need to know when picking a travel bag.